Stoop ball

 Stoop ball (also spelled "stoopball") is a game that is played by throwing a ball against a stoop (stairs leading up to a building) on the pavement in front of a building.
 Historically, it has been popular in Brooklyn and other inner cities.
-In Boston, the game is known as "Up-Against."
-In Chicago, the game is known as "Pinners."
+In Boston, the game is known as "Up-Against", while in Chicago, the game is known as "Pinners".
 In Chicago's Bridgeport area the game is called "Three Outs".
 The game is also known as "Off the Point".
 It first became popular after World War II.

 Rules

 Stoop ball is a pickup neighborhood game played near the stoop (outer concrete stairway) of a residential dwelling by a minimum of two players.
 The rules are based loosely on baseball.
 The object of the game is to score the most runs in nine innings.

 One player is the "batter" and the other players are "fielders".
 The batter stands on the sidewalk in front of the stoop, while the fielders stand on the street.
 The batter makes a "hit" by throwing a pink rubber ball (either a spaldeen or a pensie pinkie) at the stoop, with the objective of making it bounce off one of the steps at such an angle and velocity that it flies as far as possible over the fielders' heads.
 The number of bases registered by a hit is determined from the distance traveled by the ball before it is fielded, unless the ball is caught on the fly, resulting in an out.

 The Stoopball League of America holds its annual world championships every July in Clinton, Wisconsin.